ot4i/app-connect-templates/resources/markdown/Translate the non-English content to English whenever a new Gmail message is received_instructions.md

 Use this template to translate the non-English content of a Gmail message to English whenever a new Gmail message is received.

+For more information, see [Using IBM® App Connect to interact with Google Translate](https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2023/06/04/using-ibm-app-connect-to-interact-googletranslate).